photo by Chanelle Nunn Barona

 D. Laughter and innocent pleasure are fabulous forms of medicine.

-I enrolled in Fashion Institute of Technology in NYC, which is one of the most intense, tough, technical, commercially geared creative universities in the country.
+I enrolled in Fashion Institute of Technology in NYC - an intense, tough, technical, commercially geared university.
 At any given moment, there is at least one student crying from overwhelm - if only I was kidding.
 Setting my expectations low, I went in to learn how to become a fast-talking, motorcycle riding (not really), “standard” commercial photographer who would methodically eat photoshoots for breakfast, lunch, and dinner.
 A professor told me that to become good, one must make photography their religion.
-I scoffed.
-Then I got really into it.
-Thanks to almost 20 years of experience with photography and about a decade with film, I am versed in being both a one woman whirlwind and/or an enthusiastic team player, as well as most genres/styles of film and photography.
+I scoffed, because I'm not really into cults.
+Then I got really into it, and now I'm both a photographer, and writing a book with a chapter on cults.
+I digress.

 "On The Bubble" - the beginning.